Theoretical analysis of cross-validation for estimating the risk of the k-Nearest Neighbor classifier: -statistics and L O estimator

 where $m\leq n$, is a $U$-statistic of order $m$ and kernel $h$. \end{defn} Before clarifying the connection between L$p$O and $U$-statistics, let us introduce the main property of $U$-statistics our strategy relies on.
 It consists in representing any U-statistic as an average, over all permutations, of sums of independent variables. \begin{prop}[Eq.~(5.5) in~\cite{Hoef:1963}] With the notation of Definition~\ref{def.Ustatistic}, let us define $W:\ \X^n \longrightarrow \R$ by

 where $r = \floor{n/m}$ denotes the integer part of $n/m$.
 Then

 where $\sum_{\sigma}$ denotes the summation over all permutations $\sigma$ of $\acc{1,\ldots,n}$. \end{prop}

 We are now in position to state the key remark of the paper.
-All the developments further exposed in the following of the paper result from this connection between the L$p$O estimator defined by Eq.~\eqref{def.Lpo.estimator} and $U$-statistics. \begin{thm} For any classification rule $\A$ (leading to the classifier $\A(Z_{1,n}:,\cdot) =\hat f$) and any $1\leq p \leq n-1$ such that the following quantities are well defined, the L$p$O estimator $\Rhp(\hat f)$ is a U-statistic of order $m=n-p+1$ with kernel $h_m: \ \X^m \longrightarrow \R$ defined by
+All the developments further exposed in the following result from this connection between the L$p$O estimator defined by Eq.~\eqref{def.Lpo.estimator} and $U$-statistics. \begin{thm} For any classification rule $\A$ and any $1\leq p \leq n-1$ such that the following quantities are well defined, the L$p$O estimator $\Rh_{p,n}$ is a U-statistic of order $m=n-p+1$ with kernel $h_m: \ \X^m \longrightarrow \R$ defined by